raoconnor/raoconnor.github.io/_posts/2025-01-01-tech-book-must-reads.md

 ####  Site Reliability Engineering: How Google Runs Production Systems
 *Niall Richard Murphy, Betsy Beyer, Chris Jones*

 **Why read this:** The first few chapters should be taught as a 101 for anyone entering the industry.
-Possibly one of the most important books for involved with running production systems.
+Possibly one of the most important reads for those involved with running production systems.

 ---